pat/thinking-sphinx/installing_thinking_sphinx/ts3.md

   <p><strong>Note</strong>: Thinking Sphinx v3 is a complete rewrite from previous versions, and there are many small and big changes.
 These are noted accordingly in this documentation.</p>
 </div>

-If you're using Rails 3.1, 3.2 or 4.x, then you should use the version 3 releases of Thinking Sphinx.
+If you're using Rails 3.1+ (including 4.x and 5.x), then you should use the version 3 releases of Thinking Sphinx.
 If you're using MRI, you'll also need the mysql2 gem 0.3.13 or newer for connecting to Sphinx.
 If you're using JRuby, you'll need the jdbc-mysql gem (and Sphinx 2.1.2 or newer).
 Even if you're using **PostgreSQL**, you will _still_ need to have the mysql2 gem installed (along with the pg gem too, of course).

 Install them like you would any other gem - either manually:

 {% highlight sh %}
-gem install thinking-sphinx -v "~> 3.2.0"
+gem install thinking-sphinx -v "~> 3.4.2"
-gem install mysql2 -v "~> 0.3.18"
+gem install mysql2 -v ">= 0.3.18"
 # or, for JRuby:
 gem install jdbc-mysql -v 5.1.35
 {% endhighlight %}